Francis Tien

-Francis Yuan-hao Tien CBE, LLD, DSoSc, JP (1915–1992) was a Hong Kong entrepreneur and the unofficial member of the Legislative Council of Hong Kong.
+Francis Yuan-hao Tien CBE, LLD, DSoSc, JP (田元灝; 1915–1992) was a Hong Kong entrepreneur and the unofficial member of the Legislative Council of Hong Kong.

 Early life and business career

 Francis Tien was born in Suzhou, a town located about 75 km from Shanghai.
 His father originally came from Anhui and settled in the Suzhou region and started a textile production business.
 Francis Tien was studied at a junior school in Suzhou and mechanical engineering at the Henry Lester Institute of Technical Education in Shanghai and graduate in 1942.
 During his study in Shanghai he undertook an intensive study of English, spending at least ten hours a week reading English, especially on Shakespeare's Julius Caesar.

 He went to Chongqing during the Second Sino-Japanese War and worked at power stations.
 He trained at Metropolitan-Vickers in Manchester and took a course at the Manchester College of Technology before he moved to Hong Kong when the Chinese Communist Party took over the Mainland.

 Tien lent his skills to steel engineering in 1950 when steel became an essential raw material need as the Korean War broke out.
 He turned to textile industry after the steel lost its immediate appeal at the time when textiles were the main sources of the Hong Kong exports.
 Tien formed his own company the Manhattan Garments and concentrated on making and design of trousers and became a Hong Kong super-salesman journeyed all over the world to promote Hong Kong textile products.